learn-co-curriculum/hs-fwitter-module-3-challenges/README.md

 + Set up a database in your Flatiron Swag Shop - look at the Flatiron Swag Shop on Ironboard for some guidance.

 + Start exploring the ActiveRecord `.find_by` method.
-  * Figure out how to display tweets in your Fwitter application from just one certain user.
+  * Use this method to display tweets in your Fwitter application from just one certain user.

 + Read up on [ActiveRecord validations](http://guides.rubyonrails.org/active_record_validations.html) and set up validations for the length of tweets and for the uniqueness of a user’s email address.